RakaPrasetyaHidayat/SawalaLearnHub-Backend_dev/README.md

 🖥️ Admin Dashboards

-By using a single backend API, LearnHub avoids duplicated logic, reduces technical debt, and ensures long-term scalability.

-Project Goals & Design Philosophy

-The primary goals of this project are:

-Provide one centralized API for all LearnHub applications
+🛠️ Internal tools and services

+Any client capable of making HTTP requests can integrate with this API without platform restrictions.

+Project Objectives

+This project was built to achieve the following objectives:

+Centralize all LearnHub backend logic into a single API

-Decouple backend business logic from frontend implementations
+Decouple frontend implementations from backend business rules

-Enable multi-platform development using a shared API
+Enable efficient development across multiple platforms

-Establish a scalable, modular, and maintainable backend architecture
+Provide a scalable, modular, and reusable backend foundation

+Reduce duplication of logic and technical debt

 Architectural Principle

-One API → Multiple Applications
+One Backend API → Multiple Client Applications

-All LearnHub clients communicate with the same API, following consistent endpoints, validation rules, and authorization logic.
+All LearnHub applications communicate with the same API using consistent endpoints, validation rules, and authorization mechanisms.
-This ensures predictable behavior across platforms and simplifies long-term maintenance.

-Core API Capabilities
+Core Features
 Authentication & Authorization

-Handles identity and access control across the LearnHub ecosystem.
+The API handles identity management and access control across the platform.

 User registration and login

-Token-based authentication (JWT)
+JWT-based authentication

 Role-based access control (e.g. admin, user)